NirmalN21/Job-Finder/README.md

-<h3>To access the app, Scan the following QR codes with an Expo app on an Android or iOS device. <h4> You can download the Expo app from respective app stores</h4></h3>
+<h3>To access the app, Scan the following QR codes with an Expo app on an Android or iOS device.</h3>

 | For Android | For iOS |
 |-------------|---------|